-If you’re planning a trip to Spain, you have many nice cities to choose between.
-One of them is Seville – and actually, Seville is an incredibly popular tourist destination due to its history and culture.
+If you’re planning a trip to Spain, you have many nice cities to choose from.
+One of them is Seville – an incredibly popular tourist destination due to its history, culture and bar scene.

 But is Seville a good place to visit when taking all Spanish cities into consideration?
 Here are some pros and cons of taking a trip to Seville.